Welcome To Service Dog Laws in Tennessee

 - Psychiatric Service Dogs are a type of service dog that has been trained to perform “work” or “tasks” that help people with psychiatric disabilities to detect the onset of certain, specific episodes and lessen their effects.

-- Seizure Response Dogs are a type of service dog that are trained to help somebody who has a seizure disorder.
+- Seizure Response Dogs are a type of service dog that is trained to help somebody who has a seizure disorder.
 How the dog serves the person will depend on individual needs.
 The seizure response service dog might do a variety of tasks, such as stand guard over their human during a seizure to keep the person safe, or the dog might go and get help

 - A few dogs have learned to predict a seizure and warn the person in advance to sit down or move to a safe place, but it seems like this can’t reliably be trained in just any dog.

-Read more: The Giant List of Service Dog Tasks (K9 Total Focus website)
+- To learn about more tasks, check out: The Giant List of Service Dog Tasks

 - There is no formal service animal certification process or paperwork that is recognized by Tennessee State or the federal government